Accommodation

 The Straw Gallery

-Tightly packed straw and dried grass stems offer a warm, golden-hued retreat.
-Excellent for overwintering and early-season nesting.
+Tightly packed straw and dried grass stems offer a warm, golden-coloured retreat.
+Excellent for spending winter and early-season nesting.

 - Warm and dry